binary-manu/routerify/README.md

 ## Routing

-After configuration, the system will route packets as most residental routers would do:
+After configuration, the system will route packets as most residential routers would do:

 * outgoing traffic is allowed from both the router itself and from any